 Salus acts as co-lender under some of the asset-based loans that it originates, and such loans are structured to meet the definition of a "participating interest" as defined under ASC 860-10, Transfers and Servicing.
-For loans originated with co-lenders that have terms that result in such a co-lender not having a qualifying "participating interest", Salus recognizes the whole, undivided loan.
+For loans originated with co-lenders that have terms that result in such a co-lender not having a qualifying "participating interest," Salus recognizes the whole, undivided loan.
 Salus also reflects a secured borrowing owing to the co-lender representing their share in the undivided whole loan.
-As of March 31, 2016 and September 30, 2015, Salus had \$8.8 of such secured borrowings to unaffiliated co-lenders outstanding related to non-qualifying "participating interests".
-As of March 31, 2016, Salus had no secured borrowings under non-qualifying loan participation with FGL and as of September 30, 2015, the balance was \$4.2.
+As of June 30, 2016 and September 30, 2015, Salus had \$2.2 and \$8.8, respectively, of such secured borrowings to unaffiliated co-lenders outstanding related to non-qualifying "participating interests."
+As of June 30, 2016, Salus had no secured borrowings under non-qualifying loan participation with FGL and as of September 30, 2015, the balance was \$4.2.

 In February 2013, September 2013 and February 2015, Salus completed a collateralized loan obligation ("CLO") securitization of up to \$578.5 notional aggregate principal amount.
-At March 31, 2016 and September 30, 2015, the outstanding notional aggregate principal amount was \$248.6 and \$357.7, respectively, of which \$40.4 was taken up by unaffiliated entities and consisted entirely of subordinated debt, and \$165.0 and \$274.0 was taken up by FGL and included in Assets of business held for sale in the accompanying Condensed Consolidated Balance Sheets.
-The obligations of the securitization is secured by the assets of the Variable Interest Entity ("VIE"), primarily asset-based loan receivables, and at March 31, 2016 carried a variable interest rate ranging from LIBOR plus 2.4% to LIBOR plus 11.5% for the senior tranches.
+At June 30, 2016 and September 30, 2015, the outstanding notional aggregate principal amount was \$232.5 and \$357.7, respectively, of which \$40.4 was taken up by unaffiliated entities and consisted entirely of subordinated debt, and \$148.9 and \$274.0, respectively, was taken up by FGL and included in "Assets of business held for sale" in the accompanying Condensed Consolidated Balance Sheets.
+The obligations of the securitization is secured by the assets of the Variable Interest Entity ("VIE"), primarily asset-based loan receivables, and at June 30, 2016 carried a variable interest rate ranging from LIBOR plus 2.4% to LIBOR plus 11.5% for the senior tranches.
 The subordinated tranches carry residual interest subject to maintenance of certain covenants.
-Due to losses incurred in the CLO, at March 31, 2016 and September 30, 2015, the CLO was not accruing interest on the subordinated debt.
+Due to losses incurred in the CLO, at June 30, 2016 and September 30, 2015, the CLO was not accruing interest on the subordinated debt

-In February 2015, Salus signed a \$2.5 Senior Secured promissory note with FGL originally due on May 29, 2015, which has been extended to May 27, 2016 with fixed interest of 5.3% to be paid semi-annually.
+In February 2015, Salus signed a \$2.5 senior secured promissory note with FGL originally due on May 29, 2015 with fixed interest of 5.3% to be paid semi-annually.
+The note was repaid in full during the nine months ended June 30, 2016.